Can You Get Scammed on Airbnb?

 According to CBC, that review was posted 26 times in the month of May alone by the same user.
 Then, AJ started receiving reviews that were more negative and outlined the rough conditions of his listings.

-While Airbnb conducted their investigation on AJ, two new hosts by the name of Barry and Alvin took on AJ’s listings without having to bring the negative reviews with them.
+While Airbnb conducted their investigation into AJ, two new hosts by the name of Barry and Alvin took on AJ’s listings without having to bring the negative reviews with them.
 However, the conditions of the listings remained the same and guests outlined the same experience as others did at AJ’s.

 Many, including the Mayor of Montreal, were disappointed in Airbnb’s lack of communication regarding these misleading accounts and worry how they will attempt to monitor accounts like these in the future.